tkivinen/data-analysis-with-python-summer-2019/index.rst

 Every week there are 15 - 20 programming exercises that you must solve and then submit to the TMC system for checking.
 In order to continue with next week's exercises, you need to get 80% of the **points** from exercises of the previous week.
-..These requirements are specified in the below table for each exercise week.
 Note that from some exercises it is possible to get more than one point.
 These exercises are divided into *parts*, where the parts are shown as Part 1, Part 2, etc. Each part gives one point.